 The case for evolution: why evolving your brand is better than blowing it up.

 Re-branding can be fun.
-But it’s not fun like jogging with a weiner dog, it’s fun like being wide open on a Ducati 959 Panegali.
+But it’s not fun like jogging with a wiener dog, it’s fun like being wide open on a Ducati 959 Panegali.
 That is to say, it’s a bit terrifying, and if something goes wrong, there are going to be serious consequences.
 Which is why I’d like to suggest a *different* approach.
 Instead of completely transforming everything about your brand like Shazam, allow your brand identity to change slowly and gradually in relationship to its environment.